lambdaclass/guidelines/README.md

 * Do not write tests before you have solved the problem, you may waste time writing tests for the wrong implementation.
 * Start with [the simplest thing that could possibly work](http://www.artima.com/intv/simplest3.html).
-* Write for humans: coding for computers is easy, but writing code that is understandable by other person in an art.
+* Write for humans: coding for computers is easy, but writing code that is understandable by another person is an art.
 * Code and document in english, unless you have a very specific reason no to.
 * Use meaningful, readable names for variables, functions and files.
 Don't try to save characters.
 * Documentation is a sign of the quality of an API.
 It's easier to write it when the design is right.